elliome/ellio.me/public/projects/hytaleguide/data.md

     - "NodeJS"
 ---

 Hytale Guide is the _biggest_ project I have worked on.
 It aims to provide a place to document specific aspects of the game [Hytale](https://hytale.com).
-It's a wiki type website with over a 2000 active users.
+It's a wiki type website with over 2000 active users.